 Incredible day trips from Lisbon, Portugal

-It is also one of the most expensive places to visit around Lisbon simply because it is a huge tourist destination.
+It is also one of the most expensive, albeit beautiful, places near Lisbon simply because it is a huge tourist destination.
 Still, if you want to take in the beauty of this stunning tourist town, it is only 35 minutes away by train from Lisbon’s Rossio Station.

 While Sintra is worth visiting, be prepared for the crowds.
 Here are a few tips for a Lisbon to Sintra day trip that will make the experience more enjoyable.

 - Highlights: Pena Palace, Moorish Ruins, Quinta da Regaleira

 - How to get there: Take the train from Rossio Station and the Tourist Bus 434 through town

 - Best Lisbon day tours to Sintra: click here